goblindegook/goblindegook.com/content/til/2020/07/tangzhong.md

 the liquid content accordingly.

-Because the gelatinous starch will bind to more water molecules and prevent the gluten from retaining it instead, your dough might become stiffer and less likely to rise unless you increase your original recipe's hydration.
+Because the gelatinous starch will bind to more water molecules and prevent the gluten from retaining it, your dough might become stiffer and less likely to rise unless you increase your original recipe's hydration.
 Again, I will want to experiment with it, but it seems 75% is a good starting point.